tandrewnichols/file-manifest/README.md

 ###### match

 A string or array of string globstar patterns to filter which files to parse.
-(See [minimatch](https://github.com/isaacs/minimatch) for pattern syntax)
+(See [minimatch](https://github.com/isaacs/minimatch) for pattern syntax.)

 ###### memo